-Sterile Intermittent Catheterization Instructions for Parents of Boys continued
+Sterile Self-Intermittent Catheterization Instructions for Men continued

-- 8. Retract the foreskin if the penis is uncircumcised.
-Wash the glans penis from the urethral opening (tip) to the base of the glans with the Povidone-Iodine swabsticks or the BZK wipe that are provided in the kit.
+- 5. Put on the gloves provided in the kit.
+Open the povidone-iodine swabsticks or BZK wipe provided in the catheter kit. - 6.
+Remove the cap from the introducer tip and slide the catheter to within 1/8" (2 mm) of the top of the silicon tip.
+DO NOT slide the catheter past the introducer tip yet. - 7.
+Hold the penis upright on the sides so that the urethra is not pinched. - 8.
+Retract the foreskin if the penis is uncircumcised.
+Wash the glans penis from the urethral opening (tip) to the base of the glans with the povidone-iodine swabsticks or the BZK wipe.
 Wash with a circular motion from the tip outward.
-DO NOT wash back and forth over the urethral opening.
+Do not wash back and forth over the urethral opening.
 Repeat the washing two more times with the other two swabsticks or two different areas of the wipe.
 Throw away swabsticks or the BZK wipe after use. - 9.
 With your non-dominant hand, hold the penis at a 45 to 60-degree angle from the body.
 With the dominant hand insert the introducer tip into the urethra.
-Hold it securely in place with the thumb and forefinger of the non-dominant hand, while still grasping the base of the penis with the remaining fingers.
-Once you have steadied the penis and secured the introducer tip in place, use the dominant hand to grasp the catheter through the bag close to the base of the introducer shaft and slowly push it through the introducer tip and into the urethra.
-Gently slide the catheter until you meet resistance at the urethral sphincters.
+Hold it securely in place with the thumb and forefinger of the non-dominant hand, while still grasping the base of the penis with the remaining fingers. - 10.
+Once you have steadied the penis and secured the introducer tip in place, use the dominant hand to grasp the catheter through the bag close to the base of the introducer shaft and slowly push it through the introducer tip into the urethra.

+11. Gently slide the catheter until you meet resistance at the urethral sphincters.
 DO NOT pull the catheter in and out when you meet resistance; just apply gentle but firm continuous pressure until the catheter advances into the bladder.
 Continue to slide the catheter through the urethra in short 2-3 inch movements until the catheter reaches the bladder and urine begins to flow.